2985578957/flex_extract/For_developers/Sphinx/source/installation.rst

 The ``flex_extract`` software package contains python and shell scripts as well as a Fortran program.
 These components rely on several libraries which need to be available before starting the installation process.
 Currently, the software is only tested for a GNU/Linux environment.
 Feel free to try it out on other platforms.

-At first, go to the `user group <Ecmwf/access.html>`_ section and decide which group you belong to and follow the instructions at :ref:`ref-registration` to obtain an account at ECMWF (if you don't have it already).
+At first, find out to which `user group <Ecmwf/access.html>`_ you belong and follow the instructions at :ref:`ref-registration` to obtain an account at ECMWF (if you don't have it already).
 Depending on the user group and the way to access the ECWMF MARS archive, there are four possible :doc:`Documentation/Overview/app_modes`:

 - Remote (member-state users only) :ref:`[installation]<ref-remote-mode>`
 - Gateway (member-state users only) :ref:`[installation]<ref-gateway-mode>`
 - Local, member-state user :ref:`[installation]<ref-local-mode>`
 - Local, public user :ref:`[installation]<ref-local-mode>`

-Please follow the link :doc:`Documentation/Overview/app_modes` to get a description of the modes.
+More information can be found in :doc:`Documentation/Overview/app_modes`.

 .. note::

    If you encounter any problems in the installation process, you can ask for :doc:`support`.

 .. _ref-registration: